jay-pee/master-thesis-localization-of-multiple-sound-sources/README.md

 # Master Thesis: Localization of Multiple Sound Sources

-With this repository I want to publish my master thesis and progress to improve it.
+With the help of this repository I want to publish my master thesis and progress to improve it over time.

+## Abstract

+This work focuses on acoustic localization and tracking of sound sources in noisy environments.
+In particular, a computationally efficient multi-source localization algorithm is described.
+As raw direction of arrival (DOA) estimates typically suffer from environmental noise and reverberation, the proposed method represents the observed DOA data from a given core localizer using a Gaussian Mixture Model (GMM).
+The model parameters are estimated using the Expectation-Maximization algorithm with maximum a-posteriori adaptation.
+A wrapped GMM is used to support circular array geometries.
+Furthermore, confidence information about the raw input data is exploited for robust data classification.
+The proposed method can be applied to both broadband and spectral DOA estimates.
+Priors for spatial aliasing are introduced in the case of spectral input data.
+An extensive analysis verifies the approach for different core localizers and compares it to a known GMM based method.

+**Keywords:** acoustic signal processing, speaker localization, multiple sources, classification, acoustic scene analysis

-# Licence
+## Licence

 The latex template is property of Technische Universität Braunschweig.
 Licence is unknown.